AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

 #### Response
 The server should respond with a JSON object:
  - tests: an array of test id that the user owns
- - user-share: a JSON object that hold tests share with the user, keys are usernames, and value list of test id that are share with him.
+ - user-share: a JSON list of objects that hold tests share with the user JSON objects:
+    - usernames: the username
+    - tests: list of test id that are shared with him.
- - group-share: a JSON object that hold tests share with the user, keys are groups id, and value list of test id that are share with him.
+ - group-share: a JSON list of object that hold tests share with the user: JSON objects:
+    - group: the name of the group
+    - tests: list of test id that are shared with the group
- - link-share: list of tests id share by a li   nk
+ - link-share: list of tests id share by a link

 ### Get a test
 #### Request